A 10-member Board of Directors governs Community Living York South.

 Standing Committees and Task Forces:

-- External Rights Review Committee
+- External Rights And Review Committee

-- Aging Task Force
+- Investment Planning Task Force

-- Business Task Force
+- Family Task Force

 The Board of Directors seeks prospective new members in February of each year.
 Successful candidates are voted in at our Annual General Meeting in September.